About ASA

 Each family that has protected their land has a unique story, and every conserved farm contributes in its own way to our vision for the continued vitality of agriculture in our region.

 There are several options available to landowners who are interested in permanently protecting their land from development.
-In some cases, ASA can help landowners (usually active farmers) apply for government funding to reimburse the landowner for giving up their development rights in perpetuity.
-Where government funding is not available, landowners may be able to donate their development rights by giving up those rights for free.
-This may provide the landowners with certain tax advantages.
+In some cases, ASA can help landowners (usually active farmers) apply for government funding to reimburse the landowner for their development rights.
+Where government funding is not available, landowners can also donate their development rights which may provide certain tax advantages.

 We’ll advise on the suitability of each option, based on the goals of the landowner, the attributes of the land, the availability of funding and various other factors.